What are the OWASP Top 10 Vulnerabilities?

 A08: Software and Data Integrity Failures

-This risk relates to code or data not being protected from tampering.
-Examples include insecure CI/CD pipelines or using untrusted sources for updates.
+Protect your code and data from tampering.
+For example, insecure CI/CD pipelines or using untrusted sources for updates can leave your system vulnerable.

 - Prevention: Secure the software supply chain by integrating automated code scanning, validating integrity of all dependencies, and following best practices for build pipeline security.